DanielNobbe/Self-Explaining-NNs/SENN/README.md

 # Prerequisites
 1. Clone or download this repository to a local disk.
 It includes the MNIST and COMPAS datasets, so that will take a few minutes.
-2. Create a new conda environment (from a terminal in this folder) with the following command: conda create -f SENN_environment.yml --name RSENN
+2. Create a new conda environment (from a terminal in this folder) with the following command: conda env create -f SENN_environment.yml --name RSENN

 # Notebook